[SERIES NAVIGATION] This is Part 2 of a 2-part study on the biblical Identity of Israel

 Paul opens Romans 9 with raw emotional honesty:

 “I am speaking the truth in Christ—I am not lying; my conscience bears me witness in the Holy Spirit—that I have great sorrow and unceasing anguish in my heart.
 For I could wish that I myself were accursed and cut off from Christ for the sake of my brothers, my kinsmen according to the flesh.”
-(Romans 9:1–3, ESV)
+(Romans 9:1–3)

 Paul is in agony.
 He would trade his own salvation if it meant his Jewish brothers would be saved.
 This is not cold theological analysis.
 This is a man whose heart is breaking over his people’s rejection of their own Messiah.